Eye of the Needle

 guardian angels

-Actually, aside from The New English Bible, the phrase Guardian Angels rarely if ever occurs in the Bible.
-And even though there is not a lot of direct evidence in scripture to lend support or credence to the doctrine, there is quite a lot of circumstantial evidence.
+Aside from one or two occurrences in The New English Bible, the phrase Guardian Angels rarely if ever occurs in Scripture.
+And even though there is not a lot of direct testimony to lend support or credence to the doctrine, there is quite a lot of circumstantial evidence.
 Perhaps one of the most significant passages respecting this institution is found in Matthew's gospel.

 • MATTHEW 18:10 Take heed that ye despise not one of these little ones; for I say unto you, That in heaven their angels do always behold the face of my Father which is in heaven.